|S/Sgt. Walter John Mahr

 As the tankers were having lunch, 54 planes approached the airfield from the north.
 When bombs began exploding on the runways, the tankers knew the planes were Japanese.
 Since they had few weapons that could be used against Japanese, they could do is watch.

-On December 21st, the 192nd was sent to Lingayen Gulf in an attempt to stop the Japanese from landing troops.
+On December 21, the 192nd was sent to Lingayen Gulf in an attempt to stop the Japanese from landing troops.
 From this point on the tanks would hold a defensive position until a new defensive line was formed and than withdraw from the position.
 They repeated this operation over and over again.
+It was at some point during this time that he wrote a letter home which his family received in April 1942.

 Walter and his crew were involved in tank action against the Japanese.
 Walter was the member of the tank crew of Sgt.
 Raymond P. Mason and Pvt.
 Quincey Humphries, and Pvt.
 LD Marrs.
 Walter's tank was advancing on Japanese positions outside of Tarlec and was a good distance in front of its support troops.
 Because of this situation, the Japanese were able to disable the tank by knocking off one of its treads and cutting it off from the support troops.
 Walter, Sgt.
 Mason.
 Pvt.
 Marrs, and Pvt.
 Humphries were ordered out of the tank by the Japanese.
 When they left the tank, they were told to run.

 As they ran, the Japanese fired at them with machine guns.
 Sgt.
 Mason was killed instantly, but Walter, Humphries, and Marrs managed to make it to a sugarcane field and hid.
-It was in this field that Walter was found, with wounds on his legs, the next day.
+It was in this field that Walter was found, with wounds on his legs, the next day and was taken to a field hospital for medical treatment.
 Humphries and Marrs were not seen again and believed to have been captured by the Japanese.
-Walter was taken to a field hospital for medical treatment.

 The photo, to the left, shows his name on the memorial wall at Cabanatuan Prison Camp, while the one on the right shows his grave at the cemetery.